bru08/obj-det_dataset_generator/README.md

 # Object detection Dataset Generator

 ## Features
-This code aim at generating simple datasets to test object detection models.
+This repo's goal is to generate simple datasets to test object detection models.
 In particular it allows to:
 * Decide the image size
 * Decide how many object to include in each image